-DUSD Dress and Grooming
+DUSD Dress and Grooming Board Policy 4119.22

-The Governing Board believes that appropriate dress and grooming by district employees contribute to a productive learning environment and model positive behavior.
-During school hours and at school activities, employees shall maintain professional standards of dress and grooming that demonstrate their high regard for education, present an image consistent with their job responsibilities and assignment, and not endanger the health or safety of employees or students.
+The Board of Trustees believes that appropriate dress and grooming by district employees contribute to a productive learning environment and model positive behavior.
+During school hours and at school activities, employees shall maintain professional standards of dress and grooming that demonstrate their high regard for education, present an image consistent with their job responsibilities and assignment, and do not endanger the health or safety of employees or students.
 All employees shall be held to the same standards unless their assignment provides for modified dress as approved by their supervisor.